 Material business risks will be addressed in the Review of Operations in the Annual Report.

-In relation to environmental risks, the Company closely monitors its exposure to all such risks at the Taronga Tin Project in Northern New South Wales and the Granville Tin Project at the west coast of Tasmania, and seeks the input of specialist environmental consultants as required.
+In relation to environmental risks, the Company closely monitors its exposure to all such risks at the Taronga Tin Project in Northern New South Wales, the Granville Tin Project at the west coast of Tasmania and the Torrington project in Toowoomba of Queensland, seeks the input of specialist environmental consultants as required.